felipealfonsog/felipealfonsog/README.md

 - 💬 Ask me about ... technology in general, research as well as engineering as a whole.
 - 📫 How to reach me: ... <a href="https://twitter.com/felipealfonsog" target="_blank">@felipealfonsog</a> on Twitter.
-- ⚡ Fun fact: ...
+- ⚡ Fun fact, is that actually I believe this it's in science and technology, and almost anything we would want to master or achieve... and Check who said that out!: ...
 'Sucking at something is the first step to becoming sorta good at something' - Jake the dog.
 <!-- - 😄 Pronouns: ... -->